carpentries-incubator/genome-mining/_episodes/02-antismash.md

 * **Most similar known cluster:** The closest compound from th MIBiG database.
-* **Similarity:** Percentage of genes within the closest known compound that have significant BLAST hit (The last two columns containing comparisons to the MiBIG database will only be shown if antiSMASH was run with the KnownClusterBlast option ´--cc-mibig´).
+* **Similarity:** Percentage of genes within the closest known compound that have significant BLAST hit (The last two columns containing comparisons to the MIBiG database will only be shown if antiSMASH was run with the KnownClusterBlast option ´--cc-mibig´).

 ## antiSMASH web services
-antiSMASH can be also used in an oline server in the [antiSMASH website:](https://antismash.secondarymetabolites.org/#!/start) You will be asked to give your email.
+antiSMASH can also be used in an online server in the [antiSMASH website:](https://antismash.secondarymetabolites.org/#!/start) You will be asked to give your email.
 Then, the results will be sent to you and you will be allowed to donwload a